-PEC 231 - Theory and Principles of Recreational Sport

-Lecture 3 Lab/Clinical 0
+PEC 231 - Theory and Principles of Recreational Sport 3.0 Credit(s) Lecture 3 Lab/Clinical 0

 Theory and Principles of Recreational Sport offers a comprehensive picture of recreational sport management for people entering all sectors of recreation and leisure, including public, nonprofit, and commercial.
 Students will understand how to design, deliver, and manage recreational sport programs.